WJE scientists examining drywall samples

 * * * *

 Wiss, Janney, Elstner Associates, Inc., (WJE) is an interdisciplinary firm of structural engineers, architects, and materials scientists specializing in the investigation, analysis, testing, and design of repairs for distressed conditions in historic and contemporary buildings and structures.
 Over the last fifty years, WJE has successfully completed more than seventy thousand investigative, testing, and repair projects involving virtually every type of facade construction material, structural system, and architectural component.
-Visit www.wje.com to learn more about WJE's facade services.
+Visit www.wje.com to learn more about WJE's laboratory and testing services.